arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why is basis choice a modeling decision?

 **Answer:**
-It determines what patterns become easy or hard to learn.
+It determines which patterns are easy or hard for the model to learn.

 ---